qmk/qmk_firmware/keyboards/dztech/dz60rgb/keymaps/mechmaster48/README.md

 -Personal keyboard layout
 -Mainly following the default layout.
--Picture of the map below with 3 total layers 0-2 -More to come as I figure thi
+-Picture of the map below with 3 total layers 0-2 -More to come as I figure QMK out

 ## Layer 0
 ![alt text](https://i.imgur.com/yi8BCCf.gif)